AndreasKuhn-ak/WS2022_Julia/paper.md

 The learning resource aims to enable learners to:

 * use interactive notebooks
-* understand the basic structure of a programming language
+* understand the basic structure of the `Julia` programming language
 * use Julia in a scientifc context:
     * import/export data
     * analyse data